 Employees are increasingly placing importance on what they see as a good work life balance but what are their rights when it comes to making a statutory flexible working request?
-Here are five fast facts to help employers when it comes to dealing with this area.
+Here are four fast facts to help employers when it comes to dealing with this area.

 Employees can request changes to the hours they are required to work, the times when they are required to work or where they are required to work.